 1.3.
 Flexible integrations

 To make it easy for shoppers, the website should incorporate many third-party applications.
-It would also enable online retailers to provide superior service through analytics.
+It should also enable online retailers to provide superior services through analytics.
 Integration with Drupal websites is straightforward, and a Drupal ecommerce module easily integrates with other apps.
-It will facilitate communication with customer service management software, payment gateways, live chat, and email marketing tools, among other things.
-Your web administrator can monitor web analytics with just a few clicks, thanks to the Google Analytics module.
+It facilitates communication with customer service management software, payment gateways, live chat, and email marketing tools, among other things.
+Your web administrator can monitor web analytics with just a few clicks thanks to the Google Analytics module.
 You can also easily connect your website to your social media accounts.
 It features up-to-date APIs that make it simple to integrate with other programs.
 Drupal Commerce, particularly, can benefit from the Commerce API and Commerce Cart API modules.

 1.4.
 Headless Commerce

-Drupal’s Headless ecommerce feature can examine the incoming device and screen time, location, or link source to avoid showing the most relevant design and info to each customer.
-As a result of the ease with which the desired front-end may be pushed wherever and whenever an omnichannel experience can be delivered.
+Drupal’s Headless ecommerce feature can examine the incoming device by screen time, location, or link source to show the most relevant design and info to each customer.
+The ease with which the desired front-end may be pushed wherever and whenever creates a deliverable omnichannel experience.

 1.5.
 Stunning themes and templates

-The appearance of the website is the first opportunity to attract visitors.
+A website’s appearance is the first opportunity to attract visitors.
 Drupal provides a wide range of best-in-class themes and templates for e-commerce websites and some of them are listed below: